Contributors from members of the Copper team

 Our next sales prospecting tip requires a little technical assistance to set up, but it’s well worth it.

 A lot of people may visit your website on a regular basis.
-Unless they complete some sort of conversion (like filling out a contact form, downloading an ebook in exchange for their email address, or leaving an offline message) though, you may never actually get to meet them.
+Unless they complete some sort of conversion (like filling out a contact form, downloading an ebook in exchange for their email address, or leaving an offline message) though, you and others from your sales team may never actually get to meet them.

 In other words, hot leads could be passing through and you’d never even know.

 That’s where website visitor tracking comes in.
-Website tracking lets you know which companies are visiting your site.
+Website tracking is a helpful sales prospecting technique, because it lets you know which companies are visiting your site.
 You then do your own research and find out if some of these companies would be good clients for the services you offer.
 Plus, they definitely know who you are now and are actively learning about you.

 Jump on them.